 Comfortable private lodge and great mixed species fishing

-Deildara is a delightful three rod river situated in the north eastern part of Iceland.
+Deildara is a delightful three rod fly fishing river situated in the north eastern part of Iceland.
 It may be just 7 km long but the 19 named pools offer the chance to catch large multi-sea wintered salmon, brown trout and Arctic char.

 The Deildara lodge and river are idea for a small intact party of friends or family.
 It offers great fishing from a comfortable lodge and is also in a great location to explore northern or eastern Iceland as part of a combination itinerary.